-- Of all the larger, fleshier fish, whitefish is the easiest to dress since no deboning is required - Jackfish can be prepared with or without skin depending on family's preference - o Smaller jackfish and whitefish are tastier but the larger ones can feed more people - o In the past, every part of the fish was eaten - Traditional Fish Distribution - o Jackfish is the most plentiful throughout the traditional territories in all seasons - During the Landing River pickerel run, enough fish is caught to feed 2-3 families for a couple of weeks depending on how long the run lasts - it can vary from 1-3 weeks depending on the weather - Whitefish caught during the October spawning season on Moosenose and War (Princess) Lakes can feed 2-3 families for a couple of weeks - In general, most families would traditionally eat fresh fish 3 times a week - In the summer, might eat frozen fish (caught in the spring) since the fish flesh of fish caught in the summer can sometimes be too mushy if the water is hot - Traditionally, highly valued dogs were given cooked, higher quality fish except for pickerel, which have sharp fins and would need to be filleted - Elders always said that it was important to respect it all every animal valued including fish
+• Traditional Fish Distribution

+- o Jackfish is the most plentiful throughout the traditional territories in all seasons. - During the Landing River pickerel run, enough fish is caught to feed 2-3 families for a couple of weeks depending on how long the run lasts - it can vary from 1-3 weeks depending on the weather. - Whitefish caught during the October spawning season on Moosenose and War (Princess) Lakes can feed 2-3 families for a couple of weeks. - o In general, most families would traditionally eat fresh fish 3 times a week. - o In the summer, might eat frozen fish (caught in the spring) since the fish flesh of fish caught in the summer can sometimes be too mushy if the water is hot. - o Traditionally, highly valued dogs were given cooked, higher quality fish except for pickerel, which have sharp fins and would need to be filleted. - Elders always said that it was important to respect it all every animal valued including fish.